-Additional details on the procedures for requesting competent authority assistance are included in Revenue Procedure 91-23, 1991-1 C.B.
-534. You can obtain copies of this procedure by writing to the Internal Revenue Service, Assistant Commissioner (International), Attn: CP:IN:C:TPS, 950 L'Enfant Plaza South, S.W., Washington, DC 20024.
+Additional details on the procedures for requesting competent authority assistance are included in Revenue Procedure 91-23, 1991- 1 C.B.
+534. You can obtain copies of this procedure by writing to:

+Internal Revenue Service Assistant Commissioner (International) Attn: CP:IN:D:CS 950 L'Enfant Plaza South, S.W.
+Washington, DC 20024